Action on Smoking and Health Awards Former Partner Chris Leung Project Sunset Award for Courage in Public Health

-We are proud to announce that Pollock Cohen partner Chris Leung was awarded the Project Sunset Award for Courage in Public Health.
+We are proud to announce that former Pollock Cohen partner Chris Leung was awarded the Project Sunset Award for Courage in Public Health.
 The award, presented by Action on Smoking and Health (ASH), is reserved for those in the vanguard of the fight to end the tobacco epidemic.
 Chris was the lead attorney in the landmark case forcing the Food and Drug Administration (FDA) to begin the rulemaking process to ban menthol cigarettes.
 ASH, along with the African American Tobacco Control Leadership Council, the American Medical Association, and the National Medical Association were plaintiffs in the lawsuit.

 We are proud of our firm’s work in Public Impact Litigation.
 As a mission-driven firm, we believe that everyone should have access to affordable, high-quality healthcare, a clean environment, and a safe community—to name just a few of the issues that we care about.
 We are fierce advocates on the side of people.
 To that end, a core part of our work involves using the law—specifically, litigation, where appropriate—to help achieve important objectives for our clients and broader constituencies.